deven-sitapara/legal-saas-app/README.md

 ## Banks Integration

-*   **Banks Authority:**  Bank can login to the application and manage their customers and transactions.
+*   **Banks Authorities:**  Banks can login to the application and manage their customers and transactions processed through legal procedures.

 ## Modules